lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices.md

 <img style="float: right; padding-left: 20px" src="{{ site.url }}/assets/images/spinal_tap_meme.jpg"/>
 This gives us a modestly elastic ability to scale the predictor application independently of our primary application.
-The primary application only ever communicates via HTTP to predictor01 on port 80 (the haproxy loadbalancer).
+The primary application only ever communicates via HTTP to the gateway host on port 80 (the haproxy loadbalancer).
 Behind that, we can bring new hosts up and down to scale as needed and they are brought into and removed from rotation via Serf’s magic.